 Social Emotional Learning and Why It Matters for Educators

 We know this.
 We know that our very human emotions accompany our very human selves when we arrive at school.
-And yet as we go through our day, our emotional needs may take a backseat to attending to the needs of our students.
+And yet as we go through our day, it’s easy for our own emotional needs to take a backseat while we’re attending to the needs of our students.

-Take just a few seconds to pause, and try one, or a few, of the following exercises:
+Take just a few moments to pause and try one or a few of the following exercises:

 Then, take a moment to notice how you feel.
 What sensations, thoughts, or emotions are present?